Advice from Departments

 What course(s) should a student plan to take in their first year if they intend to major/minor in your department/program?

 We recommend that you take your W1 in the fall semester and EN200, Foundations of Literary Studies (the entry to the English major and minor) in the spring of your first year or fall of your sophomore year, if possible.
 Two sections of EN200 are offered each semester.
+Students who plan to pursue an English major with a concentration in creative writing should also consider a 200-level creative writing course in their first year.

 What course(s), if any, does your department/program offer that would fulfill a distribution and/or diversity requirement?